Hugh McElhenny: Early life

-Born on December 31, 1928 and raised in Los Angeles, California, Hugh McElhenny attended its George Washington High School, where he set state high school records in the high and low hurdles and broad jump, and ran the 100-yard dash in 9.8 seconds.
-He won both hurdles and the long jump at the 1947 CIF California State Meet.
+College career

 After graduating, he attended Compton Junior College (now El Camino College Compton Center), where he was a standout on Compton's undefeated football team in 1948 that won the Junior Rose Bowl.
 That year, he had a 105-yard kickoff return touchdown in a game played at the University of Mexico.
 Already being considered one of the best players in football, McElhenny drew high praise; Heisman Trophy winner Tom Harmon remarked he had "never seen such a combination of speed and size."
 One of his Compton teammates was 1952 Olympic gold medalist Sim Iness.

 After a year at Compton, McElhenny attended the University of Washington in Seattle.
 He starred as a fullback for the Washington Huskies football team, forming a prolific offensive duo with quarterback Don Heinrich in 1950.
 He rushed for over 1,000 yards that season, and was the last Huskies player to eclipse that mark until 1977.
 In a game against rival Washington State, he set school records with 296 rushing yards and five touchdowns.
 The 296 yards remains a school record as of 2016.
 In three appearances against the Washington State Cougars, he rushed for 578 yards (10.1 yards per carry) and scored seven touchdowns to lead the Huskies to win the Apple Cup twice.

 One of McElhenny's celebrated plays at Husky Stadium was an uncommon 100-yard punt return against USC in 1951.
 The following week, he successfully kicked nine out of nine extra points in a 63–6 blowout over Oregon.
 He was a first-team All-Pacific Coast Conference (PCC) selection in both 1950 and 1951, and was selected for the Associated Press (AP) 1951 All-America team as a fullback.
 Following his senior season he played in a regional college all-star game.
 McElhenny led the team in rushing in each of his three seasons and set 16 school records, including season (1,107) and career (2,499) rushing yards.